We envision a future where every neighborhood in Greenville County is thriving and affordable for all

 - Acquire land to facilitate affordable housing development opportunities

-The Greenville Housing Fund is an existing community organization, under CommunityWorks Carolina, which is a non-profit US Treasury-certified community development financial institution (CDFI) with a long history of advocating for affordable housing throughout Greenville County.
+The Greenville Housing Fund is a non-profit entity, founded in 2018 under CommunityWorks Carolina, a US Treasury-certified community development financial institution (CDFI) with a long history of advocating for affordable housing throughout Greenville County.

 The Role of GHF

 - Finance and invest in housing developments that serve households primarily earning $55,000 and below.

 - Leverage public and private funding to finance the preservation and production of affordable housing.

 - Acquire and bank land for future affordable housing opportunities.

 - Focus on systems change through education and advocacy to promote housing affordability and remove barriers to its production.

 - Lead and convene key stakeholders to address housing issues and build capacity of the development community to support affordability.